Get in touch

-Discover Key West's Creative Side
+Discover Key West’s creative side

-Key West Museum of Art & History at the Custom House
+Museum of Art & History at the Custom House

 Towering over the historic seaport, the Custom House is as stunning a sight to visitors today as it was when it opened in 1891.
 Originally home to the island’s customs office, postal service and district courts, this four-storey architectural marvel was built to accommodate the increasing population and wealth accumulating from Key West’s lucrative trade routes and maritime industries.
 Today, the award-winning museum weaves together two centuries of history, art, people and events.

-Sun, Swimming & Snorkeling In Key West
+Sun, swimming & snorkeling in Key West

 Dry Tortugas National Park and Fort Jefferson Ferry

 Florida’s southernmost state park offers something for all the family.
 You can head to the beach with a picnic and swim, snorkel and fish, or walk and cycle along the nature trail around this designated National Historic Landmark.
 You can also learn more about US military history with a tour of the Fort.

 In virtually any area of the Keys, you’ll find rejuvenating day spas, massage therapies, yoga classes and alternative healing treatments for those looking to reconnect mind, body and spirit.